 >

-Average annual wages for public health occupations in Kansas range from $25,310-$90,260.
-The BLS has recorded the following salary data in 2014, organized from entry-level professionals (tenth percentile) to experienced professionals (90th percentile):
+Average annual wages for public health occupations in Kansas range from $39,660-$103,530.
+The US Bureau of Labor Statistics reports the following data for 2023, organized from the median to 90th percentile:

 Career Opportunities in Kansas for Master’s-Educated Public Health Professionals